sudorandom/kmcd.dev/content/posts/2026/live-internet-map/index.md

 To map a BGP update to a geographic location, you need reliable IP-to-region data.
 I am currently only focusing on IPv4, and that data comes from five Regional Internet Registries (RIRs).
 Each registry publishes large and sometimes overlapping delegated stats files.

-Fragmented lookups across raw datasets might be fine for offline processing.
-But there is a strict frame rate budget.
+Fragmented lookups across raw datasets might be fine for offline processing, but we have a strict frame rate budget.
 If the engine had to search through five separate datasets for every single update, the visualization would stutter.
 At 30,000+ updates per second, efficiency is pretty important.

 To solve this, I preprocess all the data upfront using a sweep-line algorithm.
 Each IP range acts as a segment on a 1D number line.
 The algorithm walks across this space, resolves any overlaps between registries, and collapses millions of ranges into a single, clean, non-overlapping index.